JamesParrott/sDNA_GH/README.md

 ##### Dev tools
 ###### sDNA_general
 Run any other component by feeding the name of it into the "tool" input param.
 A "Swiss army knife" component.
+###### Unload_sDNA_GH
+Unload the sDNA_GH Python package, by removing all its keys from sys.modules.  sDNA_GH components will then reload the package and installation-wide options file (config.toml) without having to restart Rhino.
 ###### Python
 Output the names of all the sDNA tool classes for the sDNA installation provided in opts, as well as all the sDNA_GH support tool names.
 ###### Self_test